amzamani/notion-nextjs-blog/readme.md

 I tried to make configuration as easy as possible.

 All you really need to do to get started is edit `rootNotionPageId`.
-It defaults to rendering my site's public notion page [78fc5a4b88d74b0e824e29407e9f1ec1](https://notion.so/78fc5a4b88d74b0e824e29407e9f1ec1).

 You'll want to make your root Notion page **public** and then copy the link to your clipboard.
 Then extract the last part of the URL that looks like `d1b5dcf8b9ff425b8aef5ce6f0730202`, which is your page's Notion iD.